 SETTING UP A GLAZE FOR DIPPING

 Wearing a suitable mask, sprinkle the glaze powder into a suitable container of water and stir thoroughly.
 Leave to settle overnight and pour off surplus water.
 Stir, sieve through an 80 mesh or finer sieve, then add water if necessary to achieve the desired consistency.
-This depends upon the porosity of the bisque ware but will be around 875-1225 gm of lead free powder to 1L of water.
+This depends both on the porosity of the bisque ware and the amount of clay in the glaze but will be around 875-1225 gm of lead free powder to 1L of water.

 When some liquid glazes settle out, particularly over a long period of time, they sometimes set hard at the bottom of the container, making them difficult to re-mix.
 Others may settle during use and consequently demand thorough stirring or agitation during the dipping session.
 To correct this defect, a flocculant or ‘anti-set’ solution should be added a little at a time, stirring it in very well until the settling stops.
 Add carefully or the glaze will dry slowly on the ware and may cause ‘mud cracking’ and perhaps ‘crawling’ during firing.
 The opposite effect of settling is when the glaze appears like thin custard and has a ‘creamy’ feel.
 The glaze dries slowly on the ware or peels off during drying.
 Some glazes that have a high clay content, or raw zinc oxide, magnesium carbonate, talc, etc., or have had excess dosing of ‘anti-set’ will have this defect.
 The cure is to add very cautiously, small quantities of a 10% solution of Soda Ash or Sodium Silicate, stirring well, until normal drying and behavior occurs.